GitauHarrison/notes/oop_python.md

 >>> child.something_else()
 TypeError: Can't instantiate abstract class Child with abstract methods about_me
 ```
-The `Child` class is required to have its own implememtation of the abstract method.
+The `Child` class is required to have its implementation of the abstract method.